 Any hex containing 1 or more Trees is considered a Trees hex.
 Trees are not Rough Terrain.
-Trees are a size 1 obstacle and block LOS.
+Trees are a size 2 obstacle and block LOS if the LOS passes through a tree graphic such that the tree can be seen on both sides of a thread stretched between the center of the start and finish hexes of the LOS.